 My husband Hubert and I have been married for almost 22 years.
 Our marriage has endured because we work at it.
 When we were dating, we took the time to make sure we shared the same values and long-term goals, which are important for navigating the challenges that inevitably arise.
 Even though it’s not easy with two kids and a busy life, we make the time to be together and to reconnect.
 We help each other out and lean on each other when necessary.
 Even though we sometimes argue, we always make up.
 That’s because our relationship is built on a foundation of trust and mutual respect, and so it’s important that we listen to one another.

 In order to have a successful marriage, we must be intentional about our actions and our time together.
 The same is true at work.
 A good leader focuses not only on her work product, but also on being intentional with her co-workers.
-This starts with hiring.
+This starts with hiring the right person.
 Just like Hubert and I dated before we jumped into a marriage, it is important for a company to take the time to find the right employee.

 Hiring the wrong person